timeless-fi/docs/docs/concepts/yield-boosting.md

 ## Cons

 - If the yield rate goes down, your portfolio goes down.
 This is the main risk of yield boosting.

+## How do you do it?

+Go to the [Boost page](https://timelessfi.com/boost) of our website to start using yield boosting.